liyarubio/RNA-velocity-benchmark/README.md

 ### Benchmarking framework and datasets
 The simulation datasets, the annotated metadata of HuBMAP，and processed Redeem dataset are uploaded on [figshare](https://figshare.com/articles/dataset/_b_A_comparision_of_single-cell_RNA_velocity_methods_b_/28021724)

-Other processed real-world datasets are download from published work (more detailed in supplementary table2), and the visualization of datasets are summarized in [Datasets visualization](https://github.com/liyarubio/RNA-velocity-benchmark/tree/main/Visualization/Vis_datasets)
+Other processed real-world datasets are download from published work (more detailed in supplementary table3 of our manuscript), and the visualization of datasets are summarized in [Datasets visualization](https://github.com/liyarubio/RNA-velocity-benchmark/tree/main/Visualization/Vis_datasets)

 ![image](https://github.com/liyarubio/RNA-velocity-benchmark/blob/main/Figure/Framework.png)